exness/userver/scripts/docs/en/userver/grpc/client_middlewares.md

 To register core gRPC client components and a set of builtin middlewares use @ref ugrpc::client::DefaultComponentList or @ref ugrpc::client::MinimalComponentList.
 As will be shown below, custom middlewares require additional actions to work: registering in `grpc-client-middleware-pipeline` and writing a required static config entry.

 `ugrpc::client::MiddlewarePipelineComponent` is a global configuration of client middlewares.
-So, you can enable/disable middlewares with the option `enabled` in the global (`grpc-client-middlewares-pipeline`) or middleware config.

 If you don't want to disable userver middlewares, just take that config:

 ```yaml